Move beyond behavioral targeting: using mouse movements to read visitor’s mind

 Try out the (literally) mind blowing feature

 According to our knowledge, no other company in the world provides such amazing technology.
-So, why don’t you signup for a free 30 day trial of Visual Website Optimizer and try the new feature without any obligations?
+So, why don’t you signup for a free 30 day trial of VWO and try the new feature without any obligations?
 We can assure you that you are going to have a lot of fun spooking your visitors 🙂